 [id] = CreateMusic(id, pitch, fmt)

-CreateMusic()will automatically select a vacant identifier and return it to you.
+CreateMusic()will automatically select an identifier and return it to you.
 You also have to specify the desired playback frequency for the music in the

 pitchargument as well as the encoding of the PCM data in the

 Before you call this function, you have to install a callback function of

 function.
 This callback will then be called whenever the audio server needs

 new PCM data.
 To deliver the new PCM data to the audio server, your callback

 Once you have created the music object using